www42/aztraining/index.md

 1. In the Azure portal, open the CloudShell pane, start Bash.

-1. Get the AppID of the Kubernetes cluster
+1. Get the AppID of the Kubernetes cluster.
+Replace the `<Azure region>` placeholder with the name of the Azure region you used in the Microsoft Learning Course Exercise.

 ```bash
 RESOURCE_GROUP='AADesignLab0403-RG'